proteusInstitute/proteus.github.io/index.md

 Thinkers, builders, and artists throughout history have looked to nature for inspiration.
 Most recently, the founders of what has become the Artificial Intelligence revolution drew inspiration from one particular biological mechanism: how the connections between neurons change in response to experience.
-But this particular mechanism is but one of millions of "hacks" that nature has evolved to enable organisms to adapt
+But, this particular mechanism is but one of millions of "hacks" that nature has evolved to enable organisms to grapple intelligently with their environment.
+What new kinds of technologies may be possible if we systemically unlocked these other secrets, and built them into new kinds of machines and algorithms?

+That is the goal of The Proteus Institute.

 # Technical Summary